MikeRogers0/MikeRogersIO/src/_posts/2015-01-10-how-to-build-a-contact-form-in-ruby-on-rails.md

 ---
 layout: post
 title: How to make a contact form
-categories:
- – blog
-published: true
-meta:
 description: How to make a contact form in Rails with a BDD approach
-  index: true
-tags:
-  - Rails
-video_length: 49
 ---

 {% youtube_playlist PLsqSLeo9DZwSq6KzOW66dhNCxn0AVBhkV %}